 The status resource is the most complicated route definition that we have to deal with in this application and that is because on the status controller we’ll define a couple more actions to comply with the twitter API.
 So we tell Rails that for the statuses controller we want to have a couple more endpoints, and these endpoints return a collection of statuses.
 And that’s it for our routes.

+Printing the routes table

 There is one last thing I want to bring to your attention about routing.
 If you want to figure out what the names are for your routes then you can do so by asking rake to print out your route table for you by executing the command irake routes.
-Listing 7.1 shows a snippet of the output of this command, if you’re curious for the full output I invite you to execute the command yourself in the root directory of the rails application.
+Listing 7.18 shows a snippet of the output of this command, if you’re curious for the full output I invite you to execute the command yourself in the root directory of the rails application.

-Listing 7.: The route table for the application
+Listing 7.18: The route table for the application